Plusnet broadband features and review

 Plusnet broadband speed

-Plusnet broadband deals are available with the following speeds:
+Plusnet broadband's new-customer deals are available with the following speeds:

-- Plusnet Broadband - up to 17Mb download, 1Mb upload.
+- Plusnet Broadband - 10Mb average download, up to 1Mb upload.

 The exact speed you receive will depend on your distance from the exchange and the quality of your phone line.
 The performance may also fluctuate at peak times.